-- restructuring costs of \$5.7 million and approximately \$28 million in professional fees and related expenses associated with our restatement of previously filed consolidated financial statements for periods through January 31, 2005 and our previous extended filing delay status; and - non-cash goodwill impairment charges of \$26.0 million.
+- realized and unrealized losses on our interest rate swap of \$13.6 million; and - approximately \$54 million in professional fees and related expenses associated with our restatement of previously filed consolidated financial statements for periods through January 31, 2005 and our previous extended filing delay status.

-- an increase in revenue of \$123.1 million from the Witness business, beginning in the quarter ended July 31, 2007; - amortization of intangible assets associated with the acquisition of Witness of \$22.6 million; - a \$6.7 million charge for in-process research and development; - integration costs of \$11.0 million incurred to support and facilitate the combination of Verint and Witness into a single organization; - legal fees of \$8.7 million associated with pre-existing litigation between Witness and a competitor; - interest expense on our term loan of \$34.4 million; - stock-based compensation expense of \$31.0 million; - realized and unrealized losses on our interest rate swap of \$29.2 million; - unrealized gains of \$7.2 million on an embedded derivative financial instrument related to the variable dividend feature of our preferred stock; - restructuring costs of \$3.3 million and approximately \$26 million in professional fees and related expenses associated with our restatement of previously filed consolidated financial statements for periods through January 31, 2005 and our previous extended filing delay status; and - non-cash goodwill and intangible asset impairment charges of \$23.4 million.
+- integration costs of \$3.2 million incurred to support and facilitate the combination of Verint and Witness Systems Inc. ("Witness"), acquired by us in May 2007, into a single organization; - net proceeds after legal fees of approximately \$4.3 million associated with the settlement of pre-existing litigation between Witness and a competitor; - realized and unrealized losses on our interest rate swap of \$11.5 million; - restructuring costs of \$5.7 million and approximately \$28 million in professional fees and related expenses associated with our restatement of previously filed consolidated financial statements for periods through January 31, 2005 and our previous extended filing delay status; and - non-cash goodwill impairment charges of \$26.0 million.